Brandon Vaidyanathan, The Catholic University of America

 Scientists base their careers on their ability to apply scientific methods, rational judgments, and perceptual skills to answer questions and test hypotheses.
 Beneath these rational processes there also exists a web of perceptions, inarticulate skills, and approaches that are essential to theorizing.
 Criteria such as symmetry, simplicity, elegance, unity, and satisfaction may not be susceptible to logical scrutiny but likely form a significant component to our theorizing.

-This is the first systematic, international research project focused on the role of beauty, awe, and wonder in scientific inquiry.
-The project will entail representative research on physicists and biologists in the United States, United Kingdom, India, and Italy, including 6,000 surveys and 200 in-depth interviews.
-Vaidyanathan and his team will examine how:
+“Work and Wellbeing in Science” was the first systematic, international research project focused on the role of beauty, awe, and wonder in scientific inquiry.
+The project entailed representative research on physicists and biologists in the United States, United Kingdom, India, and Italy.
+Vaidyanathan and his team will examined how:

 Grantee Infographic